deho2k/quickshell-bar-example/README.md

-credits goes to: https://github.com/tonybanters/quickshell-btw i used it as a starting point then just made a few tweeks to get it to my liking i added things like a battery percentage and a text to show currently playing spotify song and rearranged the items and added also a Theme.qml file for wallust theres also that it doesnt allways show 9 workspaces and that they are circles instead of them bieng the id number of the workspace removed also a couple componets that was added like the diskspace and just kept 2 the ram and cpu usage
+credits goes to: https://github.com/tonybanters/quickshell-btw i used it as a starting point then just made a few tweeks to get it to my liking i added things like a battery percentage and a text to show currently playing spotify song and rearranged the componets and added also a Theme.qml file for wallust theres also that it doesnt allways show 9 workspaces and that they are circles instead of them bieng the id number of the workspace removed also a couple componets that was added like the diskspace and just kept 2 the ram and cpu usage which he made i havent even touched a line of them changed the text saying "ram:" and "cpu:" to be icons from the nerd icons collection

 this is the template file for wallust (templates/Theme.qml)
 ```qml